katesroad/Software_Design_And_Architecture/Microservices/Microservice-In-Pattern/Chapter01.md

 		- Team cooperation and management
   - Growing consensus is that if you're building a large, complex application, you should consider using the microservice architecture

-- Scale cube and microservices
+## Scale Cube and microservice

 - The art of scalability
 	- **x axis**  Load balancer requests across multple instances
 	- **z axis**:  scalling runs multiple identical instances of the monolithic application behinds  the routes which routes based on a request attribute.
 Each  instance is responsible for a subste of data
 	- **y axis** scaliing spliting the application into a set of services.
 Each service is reponsible for a particular function.
 A service is scaled using x-axis scaling and, possibly, z-axis scaling.

 - Microservices as a form of modularity
 	- Use services as the unit of modularity, A service has an API, which is an impermeable boundary that is difficult to violate.